Imperial Library of Constantinople: Existence of a single Library of Constantinople

 Whether there was a single Imperial Library of Constantinople, resembling those of classical Rome and Alexandria, remains questionable.
-The historian Steven Runciman notes that no public libraries existed in Constantinople after the 5th century, although there were numerous church and monastical ones.
+Historians note that no public libraries existed in Constantinople after the 5th century, although there were numerous church and monastical ones.
 While it is probable that scholars were given access to at least some of these, their content would have been mainly theological.
 The Byzantine Empire was a highly literate society by medieval standards but the lay libraries that remained in existence were privately owned collections.